-It is one of the most effective wrinkle-fighting, complexion-perfecters money can buy.
+It’s the most effective wrinkle-fighting, complexion-perfecter money can buy.

 What is Vitamin A?

-Obviously, it is a vitamin; less obviously, it encourages cellular turnover and is essential for the normal activity of skin cells.
-Skin cells shed around every 30 days; however, when you use Vitamin A, this increases to between 14 to 21 days.
-Helping to regenerate new skin cells, it is also essential for the growth and maintenance of hair, nails, and teeth.
+Our skin cells shed around every 30 days; however, this study (1) found that when you use Vitamin A, this increases to 14 to 21 days — helping regenerate new skin cells is essential for the growth and maintenance of hair, nails, and teeth.

-Often referred to as the “normalising” vitamin for its ability to convert skin cells back to normal, it is used in the treatment of acne as well as the treatment of ageing skin.
+Often referred to as the “normalising” vitamin for its ability to convert skin cells back to normal cells, it treats acne and oily and ageing skin.

-Vitamin A and its derivatives are referred to as the family of ‘Retinoids’.
-A chemical compound related to vitamin A, retinoids has been a major player in the world of skincare since the 1950s, when tretinoin first hit the market.
+Vitamin A and its derivatives are called the family of Retinoids.
+It is a chemical compound related to vitamin A and retinoids and has been a significant player in the skincare world since the 1950s when Tretinoin first hit the market.